 You can call the Art Law Line: 212-319-2787 x1

 The Art Law Line is a “legal hotline staffed by law students and volunteer attorneys who field calls from artists, arts professionals, and arts organizations seeking assistance about their art-related legal questions.
 The hotline is staffed Monday to Friday, 10:00 a.m. to 6:00 p.m.”

 Why do attorneys volunteer for VLA?
 There are more attorneys wanting to be an entertainment lawyers than there are positions open within the industry.
 So, to get promoted attorneys need experience, they need to build a reputation, they need to network.
 This provides a win-win situation for both you and the attorney.

-Most likely, you will be able to meet your Christian bands legal needs through a combination of The Art Law Line for specific questions and issues and the book: “Music Law: Run Your Bands Business” while you are working on the local level.
+Most likely, you will be able to meet your Christian band’s legal needs through a combination of Volunteer Lawyers for the Arts for specific questions and the book: “Music Law: Run Your Bands Business” while you are working on the local level.
 As you become more regional, you may need to hire an entertainment attorney for a few jobs.
 Before you sign any national agreements you will definitely want to seek out an entertainment attorney.